georgebro/ItProgerHelperApp/README.md

 # ItProgerHelperApp
-It Proger Helper Android Application
+It's a Proger Helper Android Application
 It is created to learn Android development